LeToNode/Play2.0-CN-doc/settings/SettingsSBT.md

 ## Default settings for Java applications

-Play 2.0 defines a default set of settings suitable for Java based applications.
+Play 2.0 defines a default set of settings suitable for Java-based applications.
 To enable them add the `defaultJavaSettings` set of settings to your application definition:

 ```scala
 val main = PlayProject(appName, appVersion, appDependencies).settings(